Quick Summary

 app.get("/", function (req, res) { return res.send( ReactDOMServer.renderToStaticMarkup( React.createElement("h1", null, "Hello World!") ) + otherData ); });

 As said in the title, do not use vulnerable React versions.
-Avoid vulnerable versions of React and react-dom by keeping a check on the latest version by leveraging npm.
+Avoid vulnerable versions of React and React-dom by checking the latest version using npm.

 Ensure you review library code manually or with the linter configuration to prevent malicious use of security mechanisms.